cmsc389T-fall21/cmsc389T-fall21/Projects/P0/README.md

 Your assigned TA will add you to your team on Github.

 ## Set Up Your Local Git Environment
-Once you have been added to your team on Github, take the following steps to set up your Local Git Environment:
+Once you have been added to your team on Github, take the following steps to set up your Local Git Environment in your command line:

 1. Generate your ssh-keys with ```ssh-keygen```
 2. Configure your local environment with your name and email